Maputo/DevGuide/contributing.md

 ### Use of AI

-The Developer Guide is a documentation project, and so the content must be accurate, knowledgeable and concise.
+The Developer Guide is a documentation project, and so the content must be accurate, informative and concise.

 Generative AI can produce content that is general and verbose;
 avoid using it for any issues, pull requests, comments and discussions.